lilfetz22/chroma-parse-notes/README.md

 - **Global Full-text Search**: Instantly search across all your notes, regardless of which project they belong to.
 Selecting a search result will automatically switch you to the relevant project and open the note.

 ### 📋 Kanban Boards
-- **Drag & Drop Interface**: Reorder cards and columns with smooth drag-and-drop functionality using `react-beautiful-dnd`
+- **Drag & Drop Interface**: Easily move cards between columns to update their status using `react-beautiful-dnd` 🖱️
+- **Real-time Updates**: Changes are reflected instantly for all users 🔄
 - **Two Card Types**:
   - **Simple Cards**: Standalone tasks with rich text content
   - **Linked Cards**: Cards connected to existing notes
 - **Flexible Organization**: Create custom columns and organize tasks visually
-- **Task Conversion**: Convert Kanban cards into scheduled tasks
+- **Task Conversion**: Convert Kanban cards into scheduled tasks 🔁
+- **Column Management**: Create, update, and delete columns to customize your workflow 🗂️
+- **Card Management**: Create, update, and delete cards with detailed descriptions and priorities 📝

 ### ⏰ Task Scheduling
-- **Scheduled Tasks**: Convert cards or create new scheduled tasks with due dates
+- **Scheduled Tasks**: Convert cards or create new scheduled tasks with due dates 🗓️
 - **Recurring Tasks**: Support for various recurrence patterns (daily, weekly, monthly, etc.)
 - **Task Management**: Dedicated page to view, edit, and manage all scheduled tasks
+- **Priority System**: Assign priorities to cards to highlight important tasks 🚩
+- **Notifications**: Stay informed with real-time notifications 🔔

+### 🏷️ Tagging & Organization
+- **Tagging System**: Categorize cards using tags for better organization
-- **Priority System**: Organize tasks by priority levels
+- **Priority Management**: Organize tasks by priority levels
+- **Project-specific Data**: Each project maintains its own notes, boards, and tasks

 ### 🏗️ Project Management
 - **Multi-project Support**: Organize notes and boards into separate projects